redstrate/redstrate.com/content/blog/figure1/index.md

 ![Side view of Mari](figure-review-mari-side.webp)
 ![Backside view of Mari](figure-review-mari-back.webp)

-This is one ofthe few times that I think the figure looks much better than it does in real life than the photos provided by the company:
+This is one of the few times that I think the figure looks much better than it does in real life than the photos provided by the company:

 ![The photo Sega provided](figure-review-mari-sega.jpg) (Seriously??
 Why doesn't she have _any_ background?
 I understand she is a prize figure but come on.)